 Sewer Line Replacement Cost by Type of Repair

 Traditional sewer line replacement involves digging up the old pipe and replacing it.
 However, this might not be the best solution for every broken sewer line.
-Trenchless sewer line repair refers to methods that don’t require digging up your yard or cracking into concrete slabs.
+Trenchless sewer line repair refers to methods that don’t require digging up your yard or cracking into concrete slabs to repair sewer pipes.
 Trenchless methods aren’t possible for all plumbing issues, but they can substantially reduce the time and disruption when used for repairs.
 Here are a few methods for fixing sewer lines:

 • The plumbing contractor performs a camera inspection of the interior of the existing drain line.
 If they find any clogs, they will use a process called hydro-jetting to remove the clogs with pressurized water.

-• Pipe bursting is a method of full replacement that forces new pipe through the existing pipe.
-A hole is dug at each end of the sewer line, and a new pipe is put on top of the old line.
+• Pipe bursting is a full replacement method that forces a new pipe through the existing one.
+A hole is dug at each end of the sewer line, and a new pipe is placed on top of the old one.
+This method costs around $60–$200 per linear foot.

 • Similar to CIPP, a resin lining can be sprayed into the interior of the previous sewer line in areas where a liner can’t fit.
-This is sometimes called spin-casting.
+This method is known as spin-casting.
+Expect to pay around $80–$250 per linear foot for these repairs.

-Here are some common price ranges for using these trenchless methods to completely replace a 48-foot sewer line.
+Here are some common price ranges for using these trenchless methods to completely replace a 40-foot sewer line.
 Costs for trenchless methods range from $60–$250 per linear foot.

 Sewer Line Cost by Repair Type